dlesbre/mlpp/README.md

 ### Basic syntax

 The preprocessor instructions are wrapped between "{%" and "%}".
 These tokens can be changed if they conflict with the syntax of the file's langage.
-Instructions are case sensitive.
+Instructions are case-sensitive.

 Preprocessor instructions are split in three categories :

-- **commands**: `{% command [args] %}`
+- **Commands**: `{% command [args] %}`

 	Commands print text where they are placed.
 For instance `{% date %}` prints the current date.
 	Some special commands print no text but perform actions. `{% def name my_name %}` prints nothing but defines a new command `{% name %}` which prints `my_name`.

-- **blocks**: `{% block_name [args] %} ... some text ... {% endblock_name %}`
+- **Blocks**: `{% block_name [args] %} ... some text ... {% endblock_name %}`

 	Blocks work very similarly to commands: they wrap around some text and alter it in some way.
 For instance the `{% verbatim %}` block prints all text in itself verbatim, without rendering any of the commands.

-- **final actions**: some actions can be queued by special commands.
+- **Final actions**: some actions can be queued by special commands.
 They occur once every command and block in the file has been rendered and affect the whole current file.
 For instance `{% replace foo bar %}` will replace all instances of "foo" with "bar" in the whole rendered file (including occurrences before the command is called).
 Final actions can be restricted to a smaller part of the document with `{% block -a %}...{% endblock %}` :

 		some text... foo here is not replaced
 		{% begin block -a %}